DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Added a `Single-Entry` mapping type in the KeyMapper, with these four "Map to..." flavors.
 		- Changed the Special Keys CapsLock entry in the Settings GUI to `Unmapped`.
 This makes reclaiming the CapsLock key (at the user's loss) easier.
 	- The SymMn (only the MINUS key loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
-		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
+		- This includes Semimak, APTv3 and other alternative keyboard layouts.
+Also, the AWS_@K remap now uses SymMn.
 	- Reworked Settings GUI globals.
 Now these are initialized at startup, hopefully making GUI creation a bit faster.
 		- Also register an array of layout folders: Subfolders under "Layouts" contaning a "Layout.ini" file and fulfilling certain naming criteria.
 		- This way, no layout folder read nor FileExist checks are necessary at GUI creation/selection time.